2024 Health Insurance Education Webinar Series for Families Kicks Off in March

 The B.E.S.T. study team developed the project with input from a group of B.E.S.T.
 Study Scholars.
 These scholars are teenagers with IDD who tested and reviewed all of the B.E.S.T. study materials.

-Teens who join the study will be put into one of two groups:
+Teens who join the study are put into one of two groups:

-- Group A will receive care coordination services as usual from their DSCC Care Coordinator.
+- Group A receives care coordination services as usual from their DSCC Care Coordinator.

-- Group B will receive care coordination services and mental health support from the B.E.S.T. team.
+- Group B receives care coordination services and mental health support from the B.E.S.T. team.
 This support is based on each teen’s needs and can include: